SemMTM/bank_of_sem/README.md

 - Used validate_data function from the Love Sandwiches project
 - How to populate the next empty cell in a col with a specifed value: https://stackoverflow.com/questions/40781295/how-to-find-the-first-empty-row-of-a-google-spread-sheet-using-python-gspread
 - How to generate a random number of digits: https://stackoverflow.com/questions/2673385/how-to-generate-a-random-number-with-a-specific-amount-of-digits
+- How to verify if the input can be converted into an integer: https://stackoverflow.com/questions/56202563/how-can-i-restart-a-function-if-the-argument-isnt-numeric

 ### **7.3.
 Acknowledgements**